Nuix/discover-extension-sdk/ExtensionManifest.md

 - `annotations` <[Array]<[Annotation](#annotations)>> (Optional) Annotation types to create in each case that the UIX is assigned to.

 ## Fields
-When you provide field settings in an extension manifest, Ringtail is able to automatically create fields in the cases where the UIX is installed.
+When you provide field settings in an extension manifest, Ringtail can automatically create fields in the cases where the UIX is installed.
 This is a great way to expose UIX states to Ringtail, allowing users to search, list, and view these fields.

 - `id` <[Number]> Identifier for this field in the manifest, used to look up its concrete identifier for coding.
 - `name` <[String]> Name of the field.
 This will be prefixed with the `namePrefix` value in Ringtail.